Why is it that I can't go to a single restaurant without finding some kind of spelling error on the menu?

 Ignorance, it seems, is not always bliss, especially for these 300,000 swine, and for the farmers whose livelihood depended on them.

-there is no evidence of infection in pigs, nor of humans acquiring infection directly from pigs.''
+The World Organization for Animal Health says that "there is no evidence of infection in pigs, nor of humans acquiring infection directly from pigs.''
 This hasn't stopped China, Russia, Ukraine, and other nations from banning pork exports from Mexico.
 Why would you import pork (impork?) from Mexico, anyway?
 Unless, of course, there are illegal drugs hidden somewhere inside.

 Then there's the case of mistaken mushrooms.
 Several years ago, a Colorado newspaper published photos of Paddy-Straw mushrooms in their Food section, encouraging people to use them in certain recipes.
 Several of their readers went out and found some Paddy-Straws, ate them, and died.
 Apparently, the newspaper had mistakenly published photos of the similar-looking, yet highly toxic, Death Cap mushroom.
 I'm sure the newspaper staff was encouraged, at least, to know that people still read the paper.

 I thought about this as I was eating a mushroom rice bowl at Portland's newest high-rise dining establishment, Departure, the other day.
 These mushrooms were delicious, but the Death Caps probably were, too.
-At least I hope so: it would suck to have a crappy last meal right before the nausea, vomiting, abdominal pain, and diarrhea set in
+At least I hope so: it would suck to have a crappy last meal right before the nausea, vomiting, abdominal pain, and diarrhea set in.

 Ever think about the etymology of certain words?
 Like 'mushroom'.
 What does it mean?
 That there's room for mush inside of them?
 Or is it named after a mythical room to which mothers send their boisterous children to eat their mush when they've misbehaved?
 Then there's the word 'cockpit.'
 I don't think I even want to know.